 Her ruthless protective ladies.

-The Bacton Altar Cloth The queens only remaining dress
+The Bacton Altar Cloth The secret of the queens only remaining dress

 Being questioned by the Queen